Off the Page Writing Habits Worth Developing

 Don’t Be Afraid to Write Longhand

 Yes, computers make it easier to type more words in a shorter amount of time.
-And the cut, paste, and delete features of most word processors can be a tremendous lifeline.
-Talk to anyone who had to type out a school paper on a typewriter and they’ll tell you that mistakes were painstaking to correct.,
+And the cut, paste, and delete features of most word processors can be a tremendous time saver.

 However, there is a beauty and a freedom to actual handwriting that we often realize.

 Don’t get me wrong.
 I am no Luddite when it comes to modern technology.
-Technology has given writers access to a wealth of information as well as new platforms to share their work with more people.
+Technology has given writers access to a wealth of information as well as new platforms to share their work.

 However, sometimes a break from the internet, our phones and laptops, and the spell check feature on our computers can be liberating.

-An occasional longhand writing session, handwritten first draft, or reflective period of personal prayer and journaling can be refreshing, invigorating, and even more conducive to a productive writing process.
+An occasional longhand writing session, handwritten first draft, or reflective period of personal prayer and journaling can be refreshing and even more conducive to a productive work day.

 Best of all, we don’t need an extension cord to write in a journal or composition notebook.
-Longhand provides the freedom of being able to write just about anywhere, sunlight and all.
+Longhand provides the freedom of being able to write just about anywhere, sunlight, Vitamin D and all.

 Commit to Your Writing Time

-The principle here is pretty straightforward, even if uncommon in practice.
+The principle here is pretty straightforward.
 If you’re going to write at a certain time of day, commit to that time.
 Make it an appointment.
 Add it to your calendar.
-Treat it like a date with a colleague or beloved friend.
+Treat it like a date with a colleague or best friend.

 We all have busy schedules.
 Very few writers can afford to write full time.
-However, if you only write when it is convenient or when you feel like it, your writing will be sporadic at best, and perhaps not very productive.
+However, if you only write when it is convenient or when you feel like it, your writing will be sporadic at best.

 Establish a Writing Space